-

 - Will they ever re-open the Bisbee Turquoise

-mine? - No, not unless someone comes up with a major
+mine? - No, not unless someone comes up with

-Turquoise to pay for time.
+enough high-grade Turquoise to pay for time.

 -